maxmeixner/ClassTor/README.md

-:red_circle: This software is still under development and curation.
+:red_circle: This repository is still under curation.
 It is public for review purposes only and will be accessible as soon as published.

 # ClassTor
 A python tool for Classification of ligand conformations based on Torsion angles